Today I was doing an interview for SABC News on the latest divorce statistics in SA. which you can find here.

 When I work with couples and see resentment that has been building for a long time I know it’s going to be a long journey as there is soooo much stuff we have to deal with and resolve first before we can start staking a step forward in the relationship because if we don’t resolve the underlying issues, we’re merely sticking a band-aid over the wound hoping it will heal itself which it doesn’t.
 Change is a process and there is no one size fits all as all couples and relationships are different.

-So if this sounds like you and your relationship or if you’ve gone through a divorce or break-up and are wanting to understand why, then you definitely should be booking your seat on the Building Relationships Workshop on Sat 30 June 13:30-17:00.
-It’s an afternoon’s sacrifice that could result in a life time of connection and healthy vs. destructive relationships.
+So if this sounds like you and your relationship or if you’ve gone through a divorce or break-up and are wanting to understand why, then you definitely should be booking your seat on an Imago Getting The Love You Want couples workshop.
+It’s a fun weekend that could result in a life time of connection and a future of healthy relationship interaction.
 So what have you got to lose?
-Take a risk and book your seat today.
+Take a risk.